bluesonix21/seoanalyser/README.md

 <br />

-**NovaSEO** is a powerful, AI-driven SEO analysis and web research platform designed to help digital marketers, content creators, and website owners optimize their online presence.
-Built with cutting-edge technologies and integrated with advanced AI capabilities, NovaSEO provides comprehensive insights and actionable recommendations for improving search engine rankings.
+**Free SeoAnalyser** is a completely free, open-source SEO analysis and web research platform designed to democratize SEO tools for everyone.
+No hidden fees, no premium tiers - just powerful SEO analysis tools available to all.
+Built with modern technologies and AI integration, Free SeoAnalyser provides professional-grade SEO insights and recommendations without the cost.

 ## 🌟 Key Features